Find a Player

 The minimum size for an event to count for Leaderboard points is 5 singles players and 3 doubles pairs.

-For the 2014 summer competition season points acquired in National, Regional and County Tour doubles events will count towards leaderboard totals for players in age groups 12U - 18U.
+In the summer competition season points acquired in National, Regional and County Tour doubles events will count towards leaderboard totals for players in age groups 12U - 18U.
 A player's points tally will comprise his/her best singles results plus his/her best doubles results, (3 best singles and 3 best doubles for the Summer National Tour since there are fewer tournaments)

 The overall figure will be calculated according to a 75% / 25% split: three quarters of a player's points will come from singles events and the remaining quarter from doubles events.
 This change is designed to promote participation in doubles.